-(corresponding to minimum attenuation in the VCA, with VCA{CNTL} = 3.0V) in 3dB increments.
-This function is accomplished by providing multiple FET sub-elements for each of the Q_1 to Q{10} FET shunt elements shown in Figure 11.
-In the simplified diagram of Figure 12, each shunt FET is shown as two sub-elements, Q{NA} and Q{NB} .
-Selector
+In addition to the analog VCA{CNTL} gain setting input, the attenuator architecture provides digitally programmable adjustment in eight steps, via the three MGS bits.
+These adjust the maximum achievable gain (corresponding to minimum attenuation in the VCA, with VCA{CNTL} = 3.0V) in 3dB increments.
+This function is accomplished by providing multiple FET sub-elements for each of the Q1 to Q10 FET shunt elements (see Figure 12).
+In the simplified diagram of Figure 13, each shunt FET is shown as two sub-elements, Q{NA} and Q{NB}.
+Selector switches, driven by the MGS bits, activate either or both of the sub-element FETs to adjust the maximum R{ON} and thus achieve the stepped attenuation options.

-The VCA can be used to process either differential or single-ended signals.
-Fully differential operation will reduce 2nd-harmonic distortion by about 10dB for full-scale signals.
+The VCA can be used to process either differential or singleended signals.
+Fully differential operation will reduce 2ndharmonic distortion by about 10dB for full-scale signals.